 These federal provisions impact Indiana taxpayers in different ways depending on whether and how the particular economic relief provisions impact AGI.
 Some provisions may not impact federal AGI.
 For a provision that does impact federal AGI, the effect on Indiana AGI depends on whether the Indiana General Assembly wholly or partially decoupled from the provision during the 2021 legislative session.
 There are also provisions that did not affect Indiana AGI due to a previous decoupling.

 On April 22, 2021, the Indiana General Assembly passed House Enrolled Act (HEA) 1001 and House Enrolled Act (HEA) 1436 which updated Indiana’s IRC conformity date to the version of IRC that was in effect on March 31, 2021.
-HEA 1001 and HEA 1436 are not yet law until Governor Eric Holcomb signs the enrolled acts.
+HEA 1001 and HEA 1436 became law with the Governor's signature on April 29, 2021.
 In addition to updating Indiana’s IRC conformity date, the legislature specifically decoupled from certain provisions contained in the three COVID-19 stimulus acts.
 This decoupling may require Hoosiers to add back the amount of certain federal stimulus benefits or affect the way those benefits are treated for purposes of Indiana AGI.